-One important way to improve Windows Network Security is to control users from accessing the network based on criteria that you have specified.
+One important way to improve Windows network security is to control users from accessing the network based on criteria and policies that you specify.

-UserLock sets this kind of stringent access control entry by restricting user logons according to customized user access policies.
+UserLock allows this kind of granular access control entry by restricting user logons according to customized user access policies.
 It continuously monitors all login and session events, automatically applying custom policies to permit or deny logins, workstation access and usage/connection time.

 This post looks at the type of restrictions made and the level of granularity offered.